OncoReg: Medical Image Registration for Oncological Challenges: Results

+The vertebral and rib-specific analyses presented in Appendix~\ref{AppA} demonstrate that larger improvements over the initial alignment were obtained for the ribs than for the vertebrae. \textit{DINO-Reg Ens., ConvexAdam}, and \textit{Voxelmorph++} consistently achieved high Dice scores across almost all vertebral levels and ribs, whereas \textit{TimH} remained substantially below the performance of the leading approaches for the vertebrae.
+Interestingly, performance generally decreased towards the outermost ribs and upper cervical vertebrae, being especially prominent for the upper and lower vertebrae with the method \textit{TimH}.

-Figure~\ref{fig:dsc_tre} illustrates the relationship between TRE and DSC across all methods, while Figure~\ref{fig:dsc_hd} visualises the correlation between DSC and Hausdorff Distance for ten key anatomical structures.
+The relationship between landmark-based and segmenta-tion-based evaluation metrics is investigated by comparing the mean TRE and mean DSC achieved by each method in Fig.~\ref{fig:dsc_tre}.
+As expected, methods with lower TRE generally obtain higher DSC values, resulting in a moderate negative correlation ($\rho=-0.52$).
+Fig.~\ref{fig:dsc_hd} visualises the relationship between DSC and HD95 for five clinically relevant anatomical structures.
 The lungs consistently exhibit high Dice scores, with the expected inverse relationship to HD95.
 In contrast, smaller structures such as the scapulae yield lower Dice scores.
-These patterns are also evident in Figure~\ref{fig:oncoreg_dice}.
+These patterns are also evident in Fig.~\ref{fig:oncoreg_dice}.
 Tumour registration reveals three distinct trends: high Dice scores are consistently associated with low HD95, but among the lower Dice scores, both low and very high HD95 values are observed.
 This behaviour differs from that seen in other anatomical structures.

 To ensure transparency in our evaluation process, we provide the complete code for evaluation and ranking on GitHub\footnote{https://github.com/MDL-UzL/L2R/}.